-The Solar Energy Industries Association (SEIA) and Idaho National Lab (INL) are hosting a first-of-its-kind cybersecurity conference for the solar and storage industry.
+The Solar Energy Industries Association (SEIA) is hosting a one-of-a-kind cybersecurity conference for the solar and storage industry, with participation from the Idaho National Lab (INL).
 Over the next decade, hundreds of gigawatts of clean energy projects will come online and each one must account for the increased threat of cyberattacks from foreign and domestic adversaries.

 Solar projects already contain some of the newest software technology, but the grid is outdated and increasingly poses a cybersecurity risk to all energy users and consumers.
 Coupled with geopolitical instability and the increased likelihood of attacks on U.S. energy infrastructure, solar companies must account for this new reality every time they install a rooftop solar system or connect a large-scale project to the grid.